 The sun is setting sooner, the nights are getting cooler and wool socks are starting to sound like a good idea.
 This is the perfect time to celebrate the seasonal produce gems of autumn!
 Head to your local market and fill your basket with these fall produce picks.

-Pumpkin is full of fiber and beta-carotene, which provides its vibrant orange color.
+Pumpkin is full of dietary fiber and beta-carotene, which provides its vibrant orange color.
 Beta-carotene converts into vitamin A in the body, which is great for your skin and eyes.
 To balance pumpkin’s sweetness, try adding savory herbs, such as sage and curry.

 Beets are edible from their leafy greens down to the bulbous root.
 The leaves are similar to spinach and are delicious sautéed.
 The grocery store most likely will carry red beets; your local farmers market may have more interesting varieties, such as golden or bull's blood, which has a bullseye pattern of rings.
 The red color in beets is caused by a phytochemical called betanin, making beet juice a natural alternative to red food coloring.
 Beets are a source of naturally occurring nitrates and may help to support healthy blood pressure.
 Roasting or steaming beets whole takes the fuss out of peeling — the skin easily slides off after cooking.
 They also are delicious raw, shredded and tossed in salads or thinly sliced and baked into chips.

-Sweet potatoes are full of fiber and vitamin A. Sweet potatoes also are a good source of potassium and vitamin C. Try them as a breakfast side dish, or serve them at any meal.
+Sweet potatoes are full of dietary fiber and vitamin A. Sweet potatoes also are a good source of potassium and vitamin C. Try them as a breakfast side dish, or serve them at any meal.

 Spaghetti squash is a fun, kid-friendly vegetable that is a lower-calorie and gluten-free alternative to grain-based pasta.
 Cut it in half to reveal a pocket of seeds; scoop those out and pop the two halves into the microwave or oven and cook until tender.
 Scrape a fork into the flesh and spaghetti-like strands appear!
 Voilà!
 Toss with pesto or marinara sauce for a quick veggie side dish.